-A beginner's guide to starting a WordPress blog in 2021
+A WordPress beginner guide to starting a blog website in 2021

 We understand that the thought of building a site from scratch can be overwhelming, regardless of your technical prowess; be not afraid!
-Here is our step-by-step guide to getting started.
+Here is our step-by-step WordPress beginner guide to getting started.